How can I identify which of my samples contain a given variant?

 First, you will need to label the samples of interest using the Sample Tags.
 Then, you can go to the “Samples” menu and search for a specific variant in a subset of samples labeled with a particular Tag.

-In the example shown in the picture below, only those samples labeled with "az" tag and containing the variant rs113488022 will be shown.
+In the example shown in the picture below, only those samples labeled with "az" tag and containing the specific variant will be shown.

 Accepted formats for variant search queries